DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 ### Thought

 I have to know find a new AMP that has 16 pin or atleast has a positive input pin unlike the one I was using.
 I figured out how to conect the components to the pcb that are on the case, yay.
 Still trying to figure out what all the pins mean.

+Time spent: 8 hours
+---

+# June 16

+### Schematics

+### DAC
+I worked on the DAC pin to research and make sure it its place on the right places.
+This prosses was very surprising due to the amount of pin going to the ground and power.
+There was a lot of confusion about capacitors needed for the ground pin but I decided to leave it out for another day to figure out.